Emergency Response and Evacuation Procedures Test

 The Dallas campus conducted an unannounced test of its Emergency Response and Evacuation Procedures on November 30, 2017 between the hours of 9:00am and 11:00am.
 During the test, the fire alarms were activated in one building at a time and occupants were required to evacuate.
 The Campus Police then cleared each building to make sure they were empty.
-Tests of the building intercom systems and the campus telephone intercom system were also completed.
-A test alert was then sent out via our emergency alert system.
+The Davidson and Horner buildings had an actual fire alarm on December 9, 2016 so they were evacuated on that day and were not part of the test.
 All systems worked as designed and there were no problems.
 Questions did arise about the gathering points for some evacuees and the evacuation of people in wheelchairs, and they were addressed.

 New state law affecting vehicle emissions

 All vehicles that are operated in the north Texas, eleven county, nonattainment area for ozone, on more than 60 days each year, must be emissions tested and display an appropriate emissions sticker.

 1 – If you are from a county or state that does not require emissions testing and you use our roadways more than 60 days each year, your vehicle must be emissions tested and display an appropriate emissions sticker.

 2 – If your vehicle has out of state license plates on it and it was emissions tested in your home state, you are in compliance as long as your vehicle displays an appropriate emissions sticker from your home state.
 If your vehicle was emissions tested in your home state and you were not issued an emissions sticker, you must keep paperwork in your vehicle that documents the emissions test.
 If you change your registration to Texas you must then have an appropriate Texas emissions sticker.